 6. WHERE WE STORE YOUR PERSONAL DATA

-All information we hold about you for ticket purchases is stored by us or by LBO, and by Stripe or Square, on their secure servers, which may be at a destination outside the European Economic Area (“EEA”).
+All information we hold about you for ticket purchases is stored by us, and by Stripe or Square, on their secure servers, which may be at a destination outside the European Economic Area (“EEA”).

 If you opt-in to email marketing or apply to be a Friend we will store your personal data on MailChimp on their secure servers, which may be at a destination outside the EEA.